Revised: July 2021

 - Optional: An assessment of scholarly and creative work may include use of reviews external to the University if either the primary unit or the faculty member requests external reviews.
 When external reviews are used, the primary unit and faculty member will recommend a list of reviewers, which will be invited by the post-tenure review committee (Note: external reviews shall remain confidential, i.e., the faculty member shall not have access to this part of the file, as per CU System policy).

 - The post-tenure review committee shall write a summary “evaluative report” of scholarly and creative work, teaching (or librarianship), and leadership and service and it shall share this report with the faculty member.
 The report must contain an enumerated list of “deficiencies.”
 This report is not subject to approval by the faculty member.
-The form used by the Boulder campus for the evaluative report is available on the Forms section of the Faculty Affairs website(see “Post-Tenure Review Evaluative Report”).
+The form used by the Boulder campus for the evaluative report is known as the “Post-Tenure Review Evaluative Report” (this form is also available in the Forms section of the A-Z Info Guide of Faculty Affairs website).

 - Upon receipt of the evaluative report, the faculty member must write within 20 calendar days a “development plan,” covering one or two years, which must include the following: